zjunlp/MolGen/README.md

         bash preprocess.sh
     ```

     - Then do multi-task prefix tuning in combine with the self-feedback paradigm.
-The fine-tuned model will be stored in folder ``checkpoint``.
+The fine-tuned model will be stored in the folder ``checkpoint``.

     ```shell